 In 2022, the city's budget invested a record \$1.7 million in the Manhattan District Attorney's Hate Crimes Unit.
-782 The funding, which Manhattan DA Alvin Bragg requested, will allow the office to ramp up their language capacity with translators, hire more investigative analysts, assistant district attorneys, community partnership coordinators and victim services advocates.
-783 The office relies heavily on its Witness Aid Services Unit and Community Partnerships Unit to provide educational programming, counseling services, referrals to immigration assistance, and more.
+Reference to ramp up their language capacity with translators, hire more investigative analysts, assistant district attorneys, community partnership coordinators and victim services advocates.
+The office relies heavily on its Witness Aid Services Unit and Community Partnerships Unit to provide educational programming, counseling services, referrals to immigration assistance, and more.
 These types of services are offered to victims in general, but the office is looking to fill in some key gaps when it comes to victims of hate crimes, such as counselors speaking AAPI languages as well as an AAPI advocate position that could connect victims to resources.
-784